The Unsuspected

-The Unsuspected is a 1947 American mystery film noir directed by Michael Curtiz and starring Claude Rains, Audrey Totter, Ted North, Constance Bennett, Joan Caulfield, and Hurd Hatfield.
+The Unsuspected is a 1947 American mystery film noir directed by Michael Curtiz and starring Claude Rains, Joan Caulfield, Audrey Totter, Constance Bennett, Hurd Hatfield, and Michael North.
 The film was based on the 1946 novel of the same title by Charlotte Armstrong.
 The screenplay was co-written by Bess Meredyth, who was married to director Curtiz.

 Plot

 In the suburban New York home of Victor Grandison (Claude Rains), a shadowy figure murders his secretary, Roslyn Wright (Barbara Woodell).
 He leaves her body hanging from a chandelier, and the death is reported as a suicide.

 A week later Victor is broadcasting an episode of his popular "true crime" radio show, "The Unsuspected".
 At his home, his niece Althea (Audrey Totter) is throwing a surprise birthday party for Victor.
 She hopes it will take his mind off the combined loss of his secretary and his wealthy ward, Matilda (Joan Caulfield), who reportedly perished in a sinking ship en route to Portugal weeks earlier.
 Oliver (Hurd Hatfield), Althea's husband, is drinking heavily.
 He and Matilda were engaged before Althea married him.
-Althea is shocked by the arrival of a mysterious Steven Howard (Michael North), who claims to have been married to Matilda.
+Althea is shocked by the arrival of a mysterious stranger named Steven Howard (Michael North), who claims to have been married to Matilda.

 After the broadcast Victor returns home from the studio and is underwhelmed by events there.
 Homicide Chief of Detectives Richard Donovan (Fred Clark) stays after the party to share a thick file on a hatchet-murder case with Victor and witnesses Victor's first meeting with Steven.
 With Matilda's multi-million-dollar estate to be settled, Victor asks Donovan to investigate.
 Meanwhile, in Rio de Janeiro, Matilda boards a Pan American plane.

 Victor dictates a script to a phonograph record, which he uses to rehearse his shows.
 His producer, Jane Moynihan (Constance Bennett), asks what's wrong; he seems to have lost his zip.
 He responds that he has had a premonition.
 Donovan reports back that Steven checks out, and indeed is very rich.
 A cable arrives.
-Althea is making a play for Steve when Victor delivers the news that Matilda is alive and well, and arriving the next day.
+Althea is making a play for Steven when Victor delivers the news that Matilda is alive and well, and arriving the next day.

 Steven meets Matilda at the airport.
 He takes her to a bar, where he tells her they were married.
 She claims to have no memory of him or their marriage, despite a marriage certificate and a visit to the house of the judge who married them, where the judge recognizes her.